lvalentin/help/app/_console/en/website-metrics.md

 ![Check my Website console website response time graph](/assets/img/fullsize/en/console/website-metrics/response-time-graph.png)

+### Time to first byte definition

+The response time in this graph is a Time To First Byte metric.

+When your browser connects to a web server, the browser must execute a number of steps.
+These can be broken down into:

+- DNS Lookup
+- Initial Connection
+- Waiting
+- Receiving Data
+- Closing Connection

+The Time to First Byte « TTFB » is the time your browser spends waiting on the web server to send back the data.

+On a healthy webserver, typical values are:

+- Under 100ms for a static website.
+- Between 200ms and 500ms for a dynamic website.

+If you have longer values, check

+- Disk IO
+- Swap Usage
+- RAM Usage
+- Network Bottlenecks

+If you find your server’s hardware is adequate, then the configuration of your server could be the problem.
+You will want to systematically review:

+- Apache (web server) Configuration
+- PHP Settings
+- MySQL Settings
+- Network Settings

 ### Response time graph scope

 Clicking the <i class="fa fa-fw fa-hand-o-right"></i> icon gives you several possibilities that we're gonna explain.